BrentGrammer/learning-LLMs/README.md

   - The product of the inputs, weights with the bias is piped to an Activation Function

     - The Activation Function is usually a [squashing function](https://en.wikipedia.org/wiki/Hyperbolic_functions) of some kind (Sigmoid or Tanh)
-    - The squashing function squashes so that the output plateaus and caps smoothly at 1 or -1 (if increased or decreased from zero):
+    - The squashing function squashes so that the output plateaus and caps smoothly at 1 or -1 (as the inputs are increased or decreased from zero):

       ![tanh function](./tanh.png)